 About the Data

 NASA collaborates with other federal entities and international space organizations, including NOAA, USGS, the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade, and Industry (METI), and the European Space Agency (ESA), to provide information for understanding a number of phenomena that cause disasters, including flooding, droughts, cyclonic storms, earthquakes, volcanic eruptions, landslides, and extreme heat events.
 NASA also provides socioeconomic datasets to help assess the exposure and vulnerability of a community to one of these disasters.

 The accuracy of NASA's Earth science data products has been assessed over a widely distributed set of locations and time periods via several ground-truth and validation efforts.
 For more information on this process, view NASA's data maturity levels.

-Datasets referenced in this pathfinder are from sensors shown in the table below, with their spatial and temporal resolutions.
+Datasets referenced in this pathfinder are from satellite and airborne sensors shown in the table below, including their spatial and temporal resolutions.
 Note that many satellites/platforms carry multiple sensors; the table below only lists the primary sensor used in collecting the specified measurement.
-When available, NASA's Land, Atmosphere Near real-time Capability for Earth Observing System (LANCE) provides data to the public within 3 hours of satellite overpass, which allows for near real-time (NRT) monitoring and decision making (sensors from which select datasets are available in LANCE are marked with *).
+When available, NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) provides data to the public within three hours of satellite overpass, which allows for near real-time (NRT) monitoring and decision making (sensors from which select datasets are available in LANCE are marked with *).

 |Measurement||Satellite/Platform||Sensor||Spatial Resolution||Temporal Resolution|